asif-mahmud/pyramid_ring/README.md

 - `make downgrade` : Migrate your database to a previous revision.
 - `make run` : Run `pserve` to serve local server.

+###Notes

+Change the following variables to suite your project. `TODO:` Can this be automated ?

+- PROJECT_NAME : Project name
-_(Please change the VENV_PATH variable in the Makefile first to point to the absolute or relative path to the virtual environment.)_
+- VENV_PATH : Points to the absolute or relative path to the virtual environment.
+- PROJECT_PATH : Points to the absolute project root folder.

 ##Features of `ModelBase`